paultsoi1014/YOLOv7_based_Yoga-Pose-Classification-Evaluation/README.md

-# Yoga-Pose-Detection-Classification
+# Yoga Pose Classification and Evaluation
-* YOLO-based yoga pose classification and evaluation
+* Using YOLO-based model yoga pose classification
+* Movenet is adopted for yoga pose evaluation